 Polar Express in Williams AZ

-This is the best 3 hour road trip I have taken, especially at Christmas time, from Las Vegas to Williams, Arizona to ride on the Polar Express.
+This is the best 3-hour road trip I have taken, especially at Christmas time.
+We headed fro our home in Las Vegas to Williams, Arizona, to ride on the Polar Express.
 I have to admit, I had not yet read the book or seen the movie prior to bundling up my kids and piling everyone in the car.
 On the way there, I caught up by watching the movie on DVD.
 Although it was nice to know the story behind the attraction, I was just excited to take my family on a Christmas-y adventure, where it actually snowed.

-The road trip is also worth mentioning, especially if you are coming by ways of highway US-93, which will lead you straight through the Hoover Dam.
+The road trip is also worth mentioning, especially if you are coming by way of highway US-93, which will lead you straight through the Hoover Dam.
 If you have never been to the dam, driving across it is quite majestic.
-It is just enormous, for lack of better words, which makes it breathtaking and hard to believe that American’s built it over 70 years ago without any of the modern construction technology we have to day.
+It is just enormous, for lack of better words, which makes it breathtaking and hard to believe that Americans built it more than 70 years ago without any of the modern construction technology we have to day.
 You may also catch a glimpse of the Hoover Dam Skywalk that is suspended 4,000 feet above the Colorado River.

 Pine Country Restaurant is a great breakfast spot, but we go there for the pie.
 That’s right, the biggest pies you’ve ever seen, home-made in the kitchen.
 Pop in after dining at Cruisers 66, grab a pie and bring it back to your hotel room for a late night dessert with the family.
 Or just head over after you get back from your trip to the North Pole.